 Authentication in DataSift requires the API key and username.

 If you are retaining API keys, consider encrypting them.
-Twitter uses bcrypt-ruby, but there are lots of other ways to store encrypted information.
+One option is bcrypt-ruby, but there are lots of other ways to store encrypted information.

 Don't assume that your users will provide you with valid, trustworthy data.
 Sanitize all data, checking for sane string lengths, valid file types, and so on.
 DataSift attempts to sanitize data POSTed to our APIs, but a little client-side help goes a long way.
 Whitelist the types of input that are acceptable to your application and discard everything that isn't on the whitelist.